tjarratt/doit-etre-rad/frontend/README.md

 * fix even more lint errors ?
 * after saving from backend, local storage is out of date -> most recent phrase is still "unsaved" :-\
+  -> yes, yes, yes, but ...
+IS THIS A PROBLEM ?
-* focus input when page is shown
+* focus input when navigating between apps on iOS
   -> ("pageshow" event, see "safariwebcontent" docs on handling events)
 * delete items from list
 * reverse sort phrases so I see newest ones at top